ChristianDaza/Hangman/README.md

 - [Lincence](#Licence)

 ## Main Featues
-- Selects a random word from a list.
+- Requires minimal coding from the user.
-- Ask the user for input.
+- Already comes with a list of words wiht varying degrees of difficulty.
-- Checks if the input is single alphabetical character.
+- Displays number of letter to the user as underscores: "_".
-- Checks if the user input is present in the randomly chosen word:
+- Gives feedback to the user based on the guess.
-    - If present the guess will be print in a list, where its position is the same as in the random word.
+- Substitutes undercores with the correclty guess letters, in their orignal position from the random word.
-    - If not present a live will be taken.
+- Displays and updates the number of lives the user has after each wrong guess.

 ## Installation